Everything you need to know about teaching English in Austria in 2026

 teflonlinepro.com and trustedteflreviews.com are both hosted on WordPress – 455 million websites worldwide are hosted on WordPress.

-We won the prestigious Teachers’ Choice Award in 2019, 2020, 2021, 2022, and 2023, and we have verified customer reviews published on trustedteflreviews.com.
+We won the prestigious Teachers’ Choice Award in 2019, 2020, 2021, 2022, 2023, and 2024, and we have verified customer reviews published on trustedteflreviews.com.

 The similarity between teflonlinepro.com and trustedteflreviews.com ends there.